google/osv-scanner/docs/README.md

 See [CONTRIBUTING.md](../CONTRIBUTING.md) for contribution guidelines.

 ## Documentation theme
-We are using the [just the docs](https://just-the-docs.github.io/just-the-docs/) theme.
+We are using the [Just the Docs](https://just-the-docs.github.io/just-the-docs/) theme.